threefoldfoundation/www_examplesite/manual/README.md

 - tags: generic to allow us to search & show.
 Choose from:
     - digital_twin : for project who will use digital twin as backend
     - grid : for project will use the grid
-    - cloud : for projects that will use the VDC (Cloud)
+    - data_center : for projects that will use the VDC (Cloud)
+    - tech : techological solution
+    - security : safety layer projects
+    - payment : token provider, issuer
     - farming : for projects that are farmers
 - private:
     - 0 : projects that are visible to all